After Hair Transplant Surgery

 - For the initial healing process, shampooing/hair wash will be demonstrated.

 - On the second day after hair transplant, you are required to begin washing your hair in the morning or evening as demonstrated in the clinic.

 - You should avoid alcohol for three days after hair transplant and avoid smoking for two weeks as this adversely affects healing and graft survival

-- For 3 months after hair transplant procedure, whenever you are in strong sunlight for over 30 minutes, cover your head with a cap or hat to protect it from the sun.
+- For 3 months after a hair transplant procedure, whenever you are in strong sunlight for over 30 minutes, cover your head with a cap or hat to protect it from the sun.

-- Limited exercise activities like walking can done in the first week.
+- Limited exercise activities like walking can be done in the first week.
 Avoid strenuous exercise for 2 weeks after hair transplant surgery.

 - Keep in contact with our patient coordinator every month and send your pictures for progress monitoring.
 Use email, Whatsapp or direct call.

 1 week after hair transplant, patients may experience bleeding, soreness on the donor area, tightness of the scalp and numbness of the transplanted area.
 Swelling of the forehead, around the eyes and occurs in most patients the first 5 days.
 Dr Civas uses high-quality solution that minimizes swelling by around 50% less.
 Scabs eventually form around the transplanted grafts; 7 days later the scabs begin to fall off.

 The scalp heals as scabs completely fall off.
 Transplanted follicles are permanently in place but the transplanted hairs become detached to the follicle and start shedding off.
 Patients can experience pain in the donor area and uncomfortable itchiness as the nerves heal.
 We provide medication for this.